David Bowie: The Genesis of Tin Machine

 πŸ›οΈ Isolar Office

-πŸ—’οΈ Note: David concludes August with the album fully mastered and ready for release.
-He chooses to keep the project a secret from the general public for several more months, allowing the “old” Bowie image to fade further from the spotlight.
+πŸ—’οΈ Notes: Bowie concludes August with the album fully mastered and ready.
+He chooses to maintain professional silence, keeping the project a secret from the general public for several more months to allow his previous high-pop image to fade before the new band is revealed.

 The Sales Brothers & Rhythmic Foundations – September 1988